LEG WORKOUT TIPS FOR HARDGAINERS

-But my whole life, even as I started to build muscle, my legs always trailed behind.
+But my whole life, even as I started to build muscle, my legs always trailed behind in muscle mass.

-I sure wish someone would have told me the 4 things I’m about to tell you a lot earlier, because they would have helped me to build my legs at a much earlier age!
+I sure wish someone would have showed me the 4 training techniques I’m about to show you a lot earlier, because they would have helped me to build my leg muscles at a much earlier age!

 No one knows the pain of hardgainer legs better than Jesse, so he’s going to help me demonstrate these four major lessons any hardgainer could benefit from!

-#1 SQUAT… LEAVE YOUR EGO AT THE DOOR
+#1 barbell SQUAT… LEAVE YOUR EGO AT THE DOOR

-Most skinny guys allow their self-consciousness to get in the way of what they should be doing in their leg workouts, especially when it comes to squats.
+Most skinny guys allow their self-consciousness to get in the way of what they should be doing in their legs workout, especially when it comes to squats.

 No doubt, it can be a bit intimidating to watch others around you squat multiple plates while you are struggling to lift even 45 lb plates on each side of the bar.

 But if you want to build bigger legs, the first thing you’re going to have to do is leave your ego at the door!

 I promise you, you’re going to see better results because of it!